-In Arizona, spouses planning to separate or file for divorce are free to agree between themselves about property and support issues in a private contract.
-Generally, private agreements can be modified in writing if both spouses sign off.
+In Arizona, spouses planning to separate or file for divorce are free to agree among themselves about property and support matters in a private contract.
+Private agreements can be modified in writing if both spouses sign off.
 Courts affirm these agreements in a divorce as long as the property division and spousal support arrangement seems fair.

 Sarah Jane LaPrade and A.T.
 LaPrade, Jr. were a married couple who decided to divorce.
 They agreed on a property division and spousal support arrangement that A.T.’s attorneys put into writing and the couple signed.
 A week later, the Maricopa County Superior Court entered a divorce judgment.
 In it, the court confirmed and approved of the agreement, and made it a part of the divorce decree.